 Students who complete this course will have experience and understanding in helping shelters achieve their lifesaving and welfare goals.

-The Shelter Animal Medicine Clerkship is a two-week elective clinical rotation for junior and senior veterinary students at the University of Florida College of Veterinary Medicine.
+The Veterinary Community Outreach Program operates a two-week elective clinical rotation for junior and senior veterinary students at the University of Florida College of Veterinary Medicine.

 Under the direction of Dr. Natalie Isaza (Service Chief) and Dr. Brian DiGangi in the Department of Small Animal Clinical Sciences, the clinical service seeks to assist veterinary students in developing their basic surgical skills through service learning and community outreach.